 Index-linked securities are debt securities that trade on exchanges similarly to equity securities.
 Index-linked securities are issued by financial institutions such as banks and may take the form of trust certificates, units or some other interest.
-An index-linked security provides owners with a casel return based on the performance of "reference asset" which may, for example, consist of a securities or commodities index, a futures index, a physical commodity, a foreign currency, another debt security, or some combination of the above.
-References in this booklet to "units" of underlying index-linked securities include these various forms of interests.
-The term "index" in the context of an index-linked security because, in the context of an index-linked security, the term is a synonym for the term "reference asset" and is not limited to securities indexes.
+An index-linked security provides owners with a cash return based on the performance of "reference asset" which may, for example, consist of a securities or commodities index, a futures index, a physical commodity, a foreign currency, another debt security, or some combination of the above.
+References in this booklet to "units" of underlying index-linked security has a broader meaning than that set forth in Chapter IV because, in the context of an index-linked security, the term is a synonym for the term "reference asset" and is not limited to securities indexes.
 As of the date of this Supplement, options are approved to be traded on conventional index-linked securities.